karaoc/dayz.test/[Server-Hosting]-SpawnSettings.md

 ### "Headgear"
 Array.
-- List of classnames used for the custom clothing.
+- List of class names used for the custom clothing.

 Need to be headgear attachments/items!
-If the array only contains one item classname it the characters will always spawn with this item when "UseCustomClothing" is enabled otherwise the item will be selected randomly.
+If the array only contains one item class name it the characters will always spawn with this item when "UseCustomClothing" is enabled otherwise, the item will be selected randomly.

 ### "Glasses"
 Array.
-- List of classnames used for the custom clothing.
+- List of class names used for the custom clothing.

 Need to be eyewear attachments/items!
-If the array only contains one item classname it the characters will always spawn with this item when "UseCustomClothing" is enabled otherwise the item will be selected randomly.
+If the array only contains one item class name it the characters will always spawn with this item when "UseCustomClothing" is enabled otherwise, the item will be selected randomly.

 ### "Masks"
 Array.
-- List of classnames used for the custom clothing.
+- List of class names used for the custom clothing.

-Need to be masks attachments/items!
+Need to masks attachments/items!
-If the array only contains one item classname it the characters will always spawn with this item when "UseCustomClothing" is enabled otherwise the item will be selected randomly.
+If the array only contains one item class name it the characters will always spawn with this item when "UseCustomClothing" is enabled otherwise, the item will be selected randomly.

 ### "Tops"
 Array.
-- List of classnames used for the custom clothing.
+- List of class names used for custom clothing.

-Need to be tops/shirts/jackets attachments/items!
+Need to be top/shirts/jackets attachments/items!
-If the array only contains one item classname it the characters will always spawn with this item when "UseCustomClothing" is enabled otherwise the item will be selected randomly.
+If the array only contains one item class name it the characters will always spawn with this item when "UseCustomClothing" is enabled otherwise, the item will be selected randomly.

 ### "Vests"
 Array.
-- List of classnames used for the custom clothing.
+- List of class names used for the custom clothing.

 Need to be vests attachments/items!
-If the array only contains one item classname it the characters will always spawn with this item when "UseCustomClothing" is enabled otherwise the item will be selected randomly.
+If the array only contains one item class name it the characters will always spawn with this item when "UseCustomClothing" is enabled otherwise, the item will be selected randomly.

 ### "Gloves"
 Array.
-- List of classnames used for the custom clothing.
+- List of class names used for the custom clothing.

 Need to be gloves attachments/items!
-If the array only contains one item classname it the characters will always spawn with this item when "UseCustomClothing" is enabled otherwise the item will be selected randomly.
+If the array only contains one item class name it the characters will always spawn with this item when "UseCustomClothing" is enabled otherwise, the item will be selected randomly.

 ### "Pants"
 Array.
-- List of classnames used for the custom clothing.
+- List of class names used for the custom clothing.

 Need to be pants/shorts attachments/items!
-If the array only contains one item classname it the characters will always spawn with this item when "UseCustomClothing" is enabled otherwise the item will be selected randomly.
+If the array only contains one item class name it the characters will always spawn with this item when "UseCustomClothing" is enabled otherwise, the item will be selected randomly.

 ### "Belts"
 Array.
-- List of classnames used for the custom clothing.
+- List of class names used for the custom clothing.

-Need to be belts attachments/items!
+Need to be belt attachments/items!
-If the array only contains one item classname it the characters will always spawn with this item when "UseCustomClothing" is enabled otherwise the item will be selected randomly.
+If the array only contains one item class name it the characters will always spawn with this item when "UseCustomClothing" is enabled otherwise, the item will be selected randomly.

 ### "Shoes"
 Array.
-- List of classnames used for the custom clothing.
+- List of class names used for the custom clothing.

 Need to be shoes attachments/items!
-If the array only contains one item classname it the characters will always spawn with this item when "UseCustomClothing" is enabled otherwise the item will be selected randomly.
+If the array only contains one item class name it the characters will always spawn with this item when "UseCustomClothing" is enabled otherwise, the item will be selected randomly.

 ### "Armbands"
 Array.
-- List of classnames used for the custom clothing.
+- List of class names used for the custom clothing.

-Need to be armabands attachments/items!
+Need to be armbands attachments/items!
-If the array only contains one item classname it the characters will always spawn with this item when "UseCustomClothing" is enabled otherwise the item will be selected randomly.
+If the array only contains one item class name it the characters will always spawn with this item when "UseCustomClothing" is enabled otherwise, the item will be selected randomly.

 ### "Backpacks"
 Array.
-- List of classnames used for the custom clothing.
+- List of class names used for the custom clothing.

 Need to be backpacks attachments/items!
-If the array only contains one item classname it the characters will always spawn with this item when "UseCustomClothing" is enabled otherwise the item will be selected randomly.
+If the array only contains one item class name it the characters will always spawn with this item when "UseCustomClothing" is enabled otherwise, the item will be selected randomly.

 ### "UseStartingGear"
 Bool.